flutter/packages/packages/google_adsense/README.md

 Make sure to replace `your_ad_client_id` and `your_ad_slot_id` with the relevant values

 ### Failed to load resource: the server responded with a status of 403
 1. When happening in **testing/staging** environment it is likely related to the fact that ads are only filled when requested from an authorized domain.
-If you are testing locally, you can specify additional run arguments in IDE my editing `Run/Debug Configuration` or by passing them directly to `flutter run` command:
+If you are testing locally, you can specify additional run arguments in IDE by editing `Run/Debug Configuration` or by passing them directly to `flutter run` command:
     `--web-port=8080`
     `--web-hostname=your-domain.com`
 2. When happening in **production** it might be that your domain was not yet approved or was disapproved.
 Login to your AdSense account to check your domain approval status